 Speed is absolutely critical on your website, being a huge component of your website’s search engine visibility.
 Not only is speed important for user experience, but it can make or break your website’s success.
 This is especially so for mobile users who have limited bandwidth.

 As a rule of thumb, if your web page takes more than 3 seconds to load, then there is room for improvement.
-There are a range of measures that can be taken to improve your web page’s speed which warrant an article of their own.
-Nonetheless, here are some measures that you can explore:
+There is a range of measures that can be taken to improve your web page’s speed which warrant an article of their own.
+Nonetheless, as of 2022, there are some effective methods that you can explore:

 - Compressing images